FreshworksStudio/DatePicker/README.md

 3) Display

-- Screen Center:
+- Presenting for iPhones:
 ```Swift
 datePicker.display(in: self)
 ```

-- Or as Popover (for iPads):
+- Presenting for iPads:
 ```Swift
 datePicker.displayPopOver(on: button, in: self)
 ```